vengi-voxel/vengi/src/modules/persistence/README.md

 - Edit the `tbl` file
 - Run your build
 - Run the application
   - The table, constraint, sequence... is updated to the state that is defined in your code.
 This allows you to go back and forth in your commits to test things. ***But keep in mind that removing a column from a table can lead to data loss.
-Because readding it, doesn't remember the previous values of course.***
+Because re-adding it, doesn't remember the previous values of course.***

 ### Select by condition